 Along with the Carousel pancake restaurant, the Tiki Pool’s takeaway and a stall selling delicious poffertjes (traditional bite-sized Dutch pancakes) there’s La Place restaurant.
 La Place is the biggest restaurant chain in the Netherlands but if you’re imagining a Dutch-style McDonalds, you’d be mistaken.
 Think Pret a Manger, but with fresher, more wholesome food that’s prepared right in front of you.
 As well as hot or cold sandwiches, fresh smoothies and lemonades you can watch a chef cook your burger or pizza, and sample scrummy cakes.

 Duinrell is easy to reach in Holland.
 It’s a 15-minute drive north of the Hague, and 45 minutes south of Amsterdam.
 Regular buses run to the estate from the Hague or Leiden.
+The Eurostar now runs direct services from London to Rotterdam and Amsterdam, where travellers can catch connecting trains to Leiden or the Hague.
 We travelled to Hook of Holland from Harwich via the Stena Line Ferry; from there, it was around 45 minutes by car to Duinrell.
 Ferries also operate between the north of England and Amsterdam; or, if you prefer, flights to Amsterdam Schiphol can be reasonably priced.
 There’s also the Eurotunnel from Dover to Calais, from which point Duinrell is only a 3-4 hour drive.
-From early 2017 the Eurostar will run direct services to Rotterdam and Amsterdam, making the place even more accessible.

-Entry to Duinrell’s amusement park is 22.50 Euros per person; under-3s go free.
-An evening ticket to the Tiki Pool, after the amusement park has closed, is 16.50 Euros.
-If you want to combine a visit to both, a number of different tariffs are available here.
+Entry to Duinrell amusement park is free if you’re staying on-site, and charges vary for day visitors.
+Under-3s go free.
+Some people staying on-site receive a discount on the cost of the Tikibad, and others pay nothing.
+If, like us, you want to combine a day visit to both the amusement park and the Tikibad, a number of different tariffs are available here.
 Duinrell’s amusement park is open from March to November, and the Tiki Pool is open all year round.
 Specific opening hours are available here.

 Pin for later: